- Deus Ex Machina

 Just as every band hopes to achieve, Close Your Eyes has rightfully gained a sizable and passionate following coming off of their incredible Empty Hands and Heavy Hearts.
 So the news (more than once, in fact, since their last album) that the band would move forward with a new frontman was harder to swallow for some.
 But, let’s just clear the air right from the start.
 With Line in the Sand CYE proves that the spirit that made the band stand out with their fans is still sitting at the very core of this “new” experience.

 Yes, Sam’s vocals are very different than Shane’s.
 And, yes, that does effect the sound of the album noticeably if you were unaware of the vocalist change.
 But, to be perfectly honest, on my first listen through it wasn’t until “Kings of John Payne” that this switch was glaringly apparent.
 In fact, I would wager that many casual fans won’t really immediately take much notice at all.
 Sure, purists and the dedicated (both the most loyal and the hardest to please for any band) will mourn Shane’s leaving and declare it detrimental to the album’s production.
-Such fans will certainly wonder what could have been had Shane been in the picture, just as many bemoaned prior to Professional Paper Writing Service. .
+Such fans will certainly wonder what could have been had Shane been in the picture, just as many bemoaned prior to our exclusive interview with the band.
 But, for the majority of us, this change will fade from the front of our minds the more we are sucked in, like a hand pulling from the grave, by this simply impressive album that has come together.
 Sam may be a new leading voice, but the spirit of Close Your Eyes is completely intact.

 Now that that is out of the way, let’s get to the album itself.
 Line in the Sand is a massively engaging album that speaks to the heart of our current generation, dealing with issues others are afraid to bring up in a way that leaves the listener clinging to hope from start to finish.
 Musically, this is an album that bleeds punk rock from its veins while still keeping its rock and metalcore aromas potently strong.
 Just knowing that there is an incredibly meta appearance by Tommy Green of Sleeping Giant (on a track called “Sleeping Giant”) will be enough reason for many to check the album out.
 Perhaps some will have the same reaction to Pennywise/Ignite’s Zoli, as well.
 For the rest of us, let me simply assure you that Close Your Eyes has brought an experience to the table that, like all great albums, grows on you with each listen and gives you more than enough to keep coming back for more.